Reflecting on the successes of 2017

 - Mary Caldwell, former Women Riders Council Member

 - Chris Bourque, Off-Road Council and Road Riders Council Member

 - Aaron Hesmer, Competition Council Member

-We are excited to begin working on initiatives that will make a difference for motorcyclists across the country, to emphasize the importance for motorcycle safety, and to continue to be the voice of motorcycling in Canada.
+We are excited to begin working on initiatives that will make a difference for motorcyclists across the country, emphasize the importance of motorcycle safety, and continue to be the voice of motorcycling in Canada.